linux-china/jetbrains-just-plugin/README.md

 * Syntax high light
 * Run recipes by click
 * Run configuration support: `Run -> Edit Configurations -> Just` or right click on recipe name
-* New justfile by project type, such as Maven/Gradle
+* New justfile by project type, such as Maven, Gradle, Cargo, uv, zig etc.
 * Code completion: settings names, recipe dependencies, variables with dotenv support
 * Navigation for dependency name
-* Language injection for shell
+* Language injection for legal Shell script
 * Justfile structure view

 How to use?